-As you’ve seen, cleaning the chicken coop is more than common sense; it goes beyond cleansing to ensure that the cage is safe and cured.
+As you’ve seen, cleaning the chicken coop is more than common sense; it involves cleansing to ensure that the cage is safe.

 You’ve sought what material should go into each place and what shouldn’t.

-You just have to follow this process to have a healthy, productive flock.
+You just have to follow this process to have a healthy flock.